Multiframe Motion Coupling for Video Super Resolution: Proposed Method

 \section{Proposed Method}

 For a sequence $f=f^1,\ldots,f^n$ of low-resolution input images we propose a multi-frame super resolution model based on motion coupling between subsequent frames.
-Opposed to any of the variational approaches summarized in the previous section, the energy we propose directly couples all (unknown) high resolution frames.
+Opposed to any of the variational approaches summarized in the previous section, the energy we propose directly couples all (unknown) high resolution frames $u=u^1,\ldots,u^n$.
 Our method jointly computes the super resolved versions of $n$ video frames at once via the following minimization problem,

 The first term is a standard data fidelity term similar to \eqref{eq:UngerEnergy}.
 The key novelty of our approach is twofold and lies in the way we incorporate and utilize the motion information as well as the way we combine the temporal information with a spatial regularity assumption.
-The latter is an extension of a spatio-temporal infimal convolution technique proposed by Holler and Kunisch in \cite{HollerKunisch} for video denoising and decompression.
+The latter combines an extension of a spatio-temporal infimal convolution technique proposed by Holler and Kunisch in \cite{HollerKunisch} with an automatic parameter balancing scheme.